Brooke R. Saari

 A team of partners from various organizations in South Carolina’s coastal areas collaborate on programming efforts yearly, including the Healthy Pond Series and Stormwater Pond Conferences.

-The Southeast Contaminants of Emerging Concern (CEC) Program was established to study the climatic impacts on CECs, such as perfluoroalkyl and polyfluoroalkyl substances (PFAS), in the region.
-CECs are defined as chemicals or substances that may not have regulatory standards, are not included in routine monitoring programs, and could have adverse toxicological effects.
+Contaminants of emerging concern (CECs) are chemicals or substances that may not have regulatory standards, are not included in routine monitoring programs, and could have adverse toxicological effects.
+The Southeastern U.S. CEC Program was established to facilitate interdisciplinary research on these chemicals.

 Trawl to Trash